MicroEJ/docs/Tutorials/tutorialDebugUIFreeze.rst

 - An unrecoverable system failure occurred, like a HardFault, and the RTOS tasks are not scheduled anymore.
 - The RTOS task that runs the MicroEJ runtime is never given CPU time (suspended or blocked).
 - The RTOS task that runs the MicroEJ runtime is executing never-ending native code (infinite loop in native implementation for example).
-- A Java method is executing a long running operation in the MicroUI Display Pump thread.
+- A Java method is executing a long running operation in the MicroUI thread (also called Display Pump thread).
 - The application code is unable to receive or process user input events.

 This tutorial explains how to instrument the code in order to locate the issue when the UI freeze occurs.